-The types of newspapers that peddle anti-foreigner positions took up the story with gusto.
-The Daily Mail repeated the myth the most between 1998 and 2011, a total of 44 times.
+The types of newspapers that peddle anti-foreigner nonsense took up the story with gusto.
+The Daily Mail repeated it the most between 1998 and 2011, a total of 44 times.
 The Times and The Sunday Times together repeated it 40 times, The Sun 31 times, The Express 26 times and The Daily Telegraph 22 times.
 The Guardian even mentioned it a few times however, it also ran several articles debunking the myth.

 “After years of perpetuating the Winterval myth, the Daily Mail Corrections and Clarifications column this week admitted it was all made up.
 It said: 'We stated in an article on 26 September that Christmas has been renamed in various places Winterval.
 Winterval was the collective name for a season of public events, both religious and secular, which took place in Birmingham in 1997 and 1998.
 We are happy to make clear that Winterval did not rename or replace Christmas.”

 “Now, thanks to perhaps one repetition too far, the Daily Mail has finally admitted that Winterval is a media fiction.
 But what impact will those few lines of correction have compared with the huge body of journalism that has been repeating it for so long as fact?
 And, more important, will Melanie Phillips offer her own apology for repeating the myth?